tomhuang12/weave-gitops/website/docs/gitops-dashboard.md

 - Login via an OIDC provider
 - Login via the superuser account

-The recommended approach is to integrate with an OIDC provider, as this will let you control permissions for your platform users and groups using standard Kubernetes RBAC.
+The recommended approach is to integrate with an OIDC provider, as this will let you control permissions for your platform users *and groups* using standard Kubernetes RBAC.
 However, it is also possible to use a superuser account to login, if an OIDC provider is not available to use.
+The superuser will assume the Kubernetes RBAC `User` named `admin`.

 :::note FEATURE TOGGLE
 The following instructions describe a feature that is behind a feature toggle.
 To enable this feature, set the following OS environment variable: